adrybakov/rad-tools/docs/source/api/crystal/crystal.rst

 ==========

 .. hint::
-    All properties and methods of :ref:`api_lattice` are accessible directly from the crystal instance.
+    All properties and methods of :ref:`api_lattice`
-    Unless they are defined directly for the :py:class:`.Crystal` and listed here.
+    are accessible directly from the crystal instance:
-    The following interfaces are identical:

     .. doctest::